Mr. Monk Gets Jury Duty: Plot

 Captain Stottlemeyer (Ted Levine) and Lieutenant Disher (Jason Gray-Stanford) capture Miguel Escobar (Carlos Gómez), an FBI's Most Wanted List–drug lord.
-They encounter FBI agent Lapides (Michael Weaver), who informs them that they will babysit Escobar until he is transferred to the federal government's custody.
+FBI Agent Lapides (Michael Weaver) informs them that they must keep Escobar in custody until he can be handed over to the federal government.

-Elsewhere, private investigator Monk (Tony Shalhoub) has been selected for jury duty on the case of a young man named Robert Perry (Edo Walker), who has been accused of stabbing and robbing a man named Karl Pillemer (Blake Silver).
-The other jurors are convinced of the accused's guilty, but Monk is not.
+Elsewhere, Monk (Tony Shalhoub) has been selected for jury duty on the case of a young man named Robert Perry (Edo Walker), who has been accused of stabbing and robbing a man named Karl Pillemer (Blake Silver).
+The other jurors are convinced of the accused's guilt, but Monk is not.
 He claims that the wound was self-inflicted and the knife placed in Perry's hand while he was sleeping so Pillemer could pocket the money.

-During the jury, Monk observes through the window a dog sniffing around a dumpster and deduces there is a body in the dumpster.
-Disher finds the body of a woman with no I.D., and Monk remembers that she was in the assembly room when the jurors were selected.
-The following day, Monk shows the jurors evidence to prove Pillemer's guilt.
-The jurors are convinced, except for Juror No. 12, Pat (Emmanuelle Vaugier), who changes her vote to guilty before leaving for the bathroom.
-On Pat's jacket, Monk finds traces of lime, which was used on the dumpster to hide the body.
+During the jury deliberation, Monk sees a police dog sniffing around a dumpster outside the courthouse and deduces that a body is hidden inside.
+Natalie (Traylor Howard) and Disher find the body of a woman with no identification, and Monk remembers that she was in the assembly room when the jurors were selected.
+The following day, Monk shows the jurors evidence to prove that Pillemer has framed Perry.
+The jurors are convinced except for one woman, Pat (Emmanuelle Vaugier), who changes her vote to guilty before leaving for the bathroom.
+On Pat's jacket, Monk finds traces of lime, which he had seen on a tarp covering the body.

-Monk deduces that Pat killed the woman to get on jury using her identity, and has changed her vote to delay the verdict and stay in the jury room.
+Monk deduces that Pat killed the woman to get on the jury using her identity, and is consistently voting contrary to the other jurors in order to extend the deliberations.
 However, none of the jurors, not even Monk, know that Pat is Escobar's girlfriend, and it is the day that Escobar will be transferred to federal custody.
-Monk asks the other jurors to help him reveal the woman's deception.
-When she returns, they switch their votes to guilty to see her reaction.
-She reacts by producing a gun, knocking the bailiff unconscious and leaving the jurors bound and gagged to their chairs.
+At Monk's urging, the jurors all vote guilty so that he can observe her response.
+She reacts by producing a gun, knocking the bailiff unconscious, and leaving the jurors bound and gagged to their chairs.
 She draws the blinds down but leaves them uneven.

-Meanwhile, Escobar is about to get on the federal courthouse elevator when his girlfriend shoots the guards.
-The two make their way to their escape route.
-Natalie, passing outside, sees the uneven blinds in the jury room window and knows something must be wrong.
-She frees Monk and they phone Stottlemeyer.
-When Escobar and his lover come down the chute, they land in the garbage dumpster, only to run into an assortment of waiting cops, who take them into custody.
+Meanwhile, Escobar is about to get on the courthouse elevator when his girlfriend shoots the guards.
+Natalie notices the uneven blinds in the jury room window and realizes something must be wrong.
+She breaks into the jury room and frees Monk; seeing the elevator rise instead of descend, Monk realizes that the two intend to slide from the roof to the dumpster via a garbage chute.
+He and Natalie call Stottlemeyer to warn him, and the police reach the dumpster just in time to apprehend Escobar and his girlfriend.